ABC Reading Eggs logo

 Most children who start school will know the letters in the alphabet, and begin to understand the correlation between sounds and letters.
 Some children will be able to spell and write the letters in their name.
 Children should be able to also identify words that rhyme, which is an indicator of phonemic awareness, one of the five components of learning to read.

 What you can do: Use alphabet charts that include uppercase and lowercase versions of each letter.
-Games like letter races, matching rhymes and phonics hop‑scotch are all great ways to build your child's understanding of the relationship between letters and their sounds.
+Phonics activities like letter races, matching rhymes and phonics hop‑scotch are all great ways to build your child's understanding of the relationship between letters and their sounds.

 10. Begin to identify some sight words